datacommonsorg/data/docs/representing_statistics.md

 ### `StatisticalPopulation` and `Observation`

 Prelude: we'd like to emphasize that `StatisticalPopulation` and `Observation` types are being deemphasized in favor of `StatisticalVariable` and `StatVarObservation`.
-However, it is still useful to understand these types as they are, as of June 2020, still the final representation in the graph.
+However, it is still useful to understand these types since they are still (as of June 2020) the final representation in the graph.
 Understanding `StatisticalPopulation` and `Observation` may also aid in a deeper understanding of `StatisticalVariable` and `StatVarObservation`.

 <!-- Adapted from https://docs.google.com/document/d/139jXakeQk4ChwCkGjqq5wJfCPMDnwIV94oCH-JzJrhM/edit?usp=sharing by R.V.
 Guha -->

-Sometimes, we want to make statements (aggregate statistical reports) not about particular entities but about sets of entities of a particular type that have some properties, such as:
+Sometimes, we want to make statements not about particular entities but about sets of entities of a particular type that share some properties, such as:

 1. In 2016, there were 99999 people in USA, who were male,